flosskosova/foss4g-2023/_pages/about/faq.md

 &nbsp;

 ###### Is tap water drinkable?
 Yes, the tap water in many cities in Kosovo, including Prizren, is generally considered safe to drink.
-However there will also be whater dispense on the premises.
-If needed, feel free to bring your own bottle.
+There will also be water dispense on the premises.
+We encourage you to refill water bottles.
 &nbsp;

 ###### Which are the suggested restaurants and pubs in Prizren?